Danelle12/Danelle12/README.md

 - 👀 I’m interested in Web Design and Art
 - 🌱 I’m currently learning Python

-- 📫 You can reach me at on Snap:latrice03w
+- 📫 You can reach me at on
+ Snap:latrice03w
+  IG:peaches2013d
-  IG:peaches2013d or Facebook:Latrice Jones
+ Facebook:Latrice Jones

 <!---
 Danelle12/Danelle12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.